DataVisHub/gojs-course/lessons/lesson-05-palette-drag-n-drop.md

 };
 ```

-## Adding the nodes to the groups
+## Adding nodes to groups
-In the previous lesson, we've added groups to our diagram and now we've enabled the option to drag the nodes onto the diagram.
+In the previous lesson, we added groups to our diagram, and now we've enabled the option to drag the nodes onto the diagram.
-It'd be nice to connect these two functionalities together and assign the node to the group onto which it has been dropped.
+It'd be nice to connect these two functionalities together and assign a node to the group onto which it has been dropped.
-The question is where to start or where should we take care of such functionality?
+The question is where to start, or where should we take care of this functionality?
 The answer is pretty simple!
-Such events are being handled by the templates.
+Such events are handled by templates.
-Let's start with creating a utility function that will take care of adding the nodes to the groups.
+Let's start with creating a utility function that will manage adding nodes to groups.
-Create a new directory called `utils` inside `gojs` and add there `mouse-drop.ts` file.
+Create a new directory called `utils` inside `gojs`, and add the `mouse-drop.ts` file there.

 ```typescript
 //mouse-drop.ts